Kings Island is closed for the 2020 Season. See you in 2021! Learn More.

 Guests with disabilities should stop by Guest Services located at the Front Gate upon arrival at the park.
-A brochure (Rider Safety Guide) detailing the many special accommodations and our Ride Admissions Policy is available from Guest Services.
+A brochure (Guest Assistance Guide) detailing the many special accommodations and our Ride Admissions Policy is available from Guest Services.

-A limited supply of wheelchairs and electric convenience vehicles (ECV) are available for rental at the Rental Center on the left just inside the Front Gate.
-However, since wheelchairs and ECVs are rented on a first-come, first-served basis and cannot be reserved in advance, we urge guests to bring their own wheelchair.
+A limited supply of wheelchairs, water wheelchairs and electric convenience vehicles (ECV) are available for rental at the Rental Center on the left just inside the Front Gate.
+However, since wheelchairs and ECVs are rented on a first-come, first-served basis, we urge guests to bring their own wheelchair.

 Special Access Entrances